Up(sun) and ready with Pandoc

 ·Reading time: 6 minutes

-With the enthusiasm for AI assistants, many folks are looking for these assistants to provide technical information about your product.
-After years of remarkable achievements through web 2.0 and its famous robots.txt, security.txt, and humans.txt, a new standard has been proposed to the web ecosystem and will soon become essential for the web: llms.txt.
-LLMs.txt was conceived by Jeremy Howard, co-founder of Answer.AI, to address a fundamental challenge in AI-human interaction.
+With the recent growth in enthusiasm for AI assistants, you may be looking for how these assistants can provide technical information about your product.
+After years of remarkable achievements through web 2.0 and its famous robots.txt, security.txt, and humans.txt, a new standard has been proposed to the web ecosystem and will soon become essential for the web: llms.txt. llms.txt was conceived by Jeremy Howard, co-founder of Answer.AI, to address a fundamental challenge in AI-human interaction.

 If you need to convert files from one markup format to another, Pandoc is your swiss-army knife.
 Developed by John MacFarlane, Pandoc is a Haskell library for converting from one markup format to another and John provides in this pandoc repo a command-line tool that uses this Pandoc library.
 Easy to install and ready to convert.

-In this How-Tos guide, we will see how to install this pandoc command line tool on your Upsun project.
+In this How-to guide, we will see how to install this pandoc command line tool on your Upsun project.

 Assumptions: